 We live in a society that expects immediate results.
 If we’re ill, we visit our GP and expect to be given a magic pill that can cure us.

 If you are living with MS, you will know that this is not the case.
 Sure, there are disease modifying drugs out there which claim to slow the progression of our condition, and treatments such as steroids which can offer some relief from relapses, but, as yet, there is no cure.

 Towards the end of last year, a Panorama documentary was aired on UK television: Can You Cure My Multiple Sclerosis?
 The programme followed three MS patients receiving doses of chemotherapy to harvest their stem cells, which were then transplanted into their blood to ‘reboot’ their immune systems.

-The results may not be as immediate as they would be if we’d had our immune systems ‘re-set’, but the dedication to the OMS lifestyle will surely make us respect, understand and appreciate our bodies more.
+The results may not be as immediate as they would be if we’d had our immune systems ‘re-set’, but the dedication to the Overcoming MS lifestyle will surely make us respect, understand and appreciate our bodies more.

 Whilst the stem cell treatment is an exciting prospect, we are still decades away from this becoming a regular procedure, and as the doctors in the programme confirmed, there are no guarantees.

 One day at a time